UHMC/module-12-lab-beginner/README.md

 * The fourth will ask for your default output format, `json` is what we want
 * When done, your command prompt should look like this:
 ![aws configure](/res/aws_configure.PNG)
-4. Do not do run this command yet, but do pay close attention when you get to it, as the arguments in red have to be replaced with the ones in your Amazon Managed Blockchain dashboard:
+4. *THIS IS NOT A STEP!
+IT'S FOR INFORMATION ONLY* Do not do run this command yet, but do pay close attention when you get to it, as the arguments in red have to be replaced with the ones in your Amazon Managed Blockchain dashboard:
 ![args_attention](/res/args_attention.PNG)
 ![n_arg](/res/n_arg.PNG)
 ![m_arg](/res/m_arg.PNG)